Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Tests of scenarios

-According to the left panel of \cref{fig:ud-gamma}, experimental result (\ref{eq:mv-gamma/ee_LE}) excludes present scenario in whole range of $c\tau^0$ and $m_N > 0.1$ GeV.
-The model \cite{Gninenko:2009ks} fits this scenario with $c\tau^0 = 0.1$ m and $m_{N} \sim 0.5$ GeV, and is clearly excluded by MINER$\nu$A data.
+According to the left panel of \cref{fig:ud-gamma}, the experimental result (\ref{eq:mv-gamma/ee_LE}) excludes the present scenario in the whole range of $c\tau^0$ and for $m_N > 0.1$ GeV at the $\sim 3 \sigma$ level.
+The model \cite{Gninenko:2009ks} fits this scenario with $c\tau^0 = 0.1$ m and $m_{N} \sim 0.5$ GeV, and it is clearly excluded by MINER$\nu$A data.

 In the right panel of \cref{fig:ud-gamma}, we show the excess of single $\gamma$ events at ND280.
-The dependence has typical bump due to P0D contribution; here, the dependence of the excess on $m_N$ is weak since now $E^{MB}_N \approx E^{ND}_N$.
-The model is disfavored at $1 -2 \sigma$ level, but in future with much higher statistics the test can be significantly improved.
+The dependence on $c\tau_0$ has the typical bump due to contribution from the $N-$ production in P0D.
+The dependence of the excess on $m_N$ is weak, since now $E^{MB}_N \approx E^{ND}_N$.
+The scenario is disfavored at the $(1 - 2) \sigma$ level, but the bound can be significantly improved in the future with larger data sets.

-\subsection{Upscattering - Double Decay scenario, $U D_B D_\xi$}
+\subsection{Upscattering - Double Decay scenario, $U_N D_B D_\xi$}

-In this scenario, $N$, produced via the $\nu_\mu-$upscattering in a detector and surrounding materials, decays into on-shell boson $N \rightarrow B + \nu$, which in turn decays into the pair $B \rightarrow e^+ e^-$.
-Alternatively, $B$ can undergo a radiative decay $B \rightarrow B' + \gamma$. $B$ (as well as $B'$) can be new vector ($Z'$) or scalar ($\phi$) boson.
-Notice, in this double decay scenario there are three vertices with new physics interactions: $N-$production, $N-$decay and $B-$decay.
+In this scenario (see Fig. \ref{fig:scenE}) $N$ produced via the $\nu_\mu-$upscattering in a detector and surrounding materials decays into on-shell boson $N \rightarrow B + \nu$, which in turn decays as $B \rightarrow e^+ e^-$.
+Alternatively, $B$ can undergo a radiative decay $B \rightarrow B' + \gamma$. $B$ (as well as $B'$) is new vector or scalar bosons.
+In this double decay scenario there are three vertices with new physics interactions: $N-$production, $N-$decay and $B-$decay.

-If $B$ decays fast, so that the decay length is smaller or comparable to the size of the detector, effectively the picture of transitions will be similar to that of $U D_\xi$ scenario.
-Correspondingly, time development, signatures and relevant experiments will be similar.
-The only difference is that in the $\xi = e^+ e^-$ case the invariant mass of the pair is fixed by the mass of $B$, $W_{ee} = m_B$.
+If $B$ decays fast, so that the decay length is smaller than (or comparable to) the size of the detector, effectively the picture of transitions will be similar to that of $U_N D_\xi$ scenario.
+Correspondingly, time evolution, signatures and the most relevant experiments will be similar.
+The only difference is that in the $\xi = e^+ e^-$ case the invariant mass of the pair is fixed by the mass of $B$: $W_{ee} = m_B$.
+In what follows we will consider the case $\xi = e^+ e^-$, that is, the $U_ND_BD_{ee}-$scenario with fast $B$ decay.